fanpu/website/_pages/about.md

 about, and leading the development of several in-house RAG use cases, including for trading.

-_(2024-11-27) Our team is hiring_ - if this work sounds interesting to you and you believe you are a good fit, please shoot me an email!
+_(2025-01-01) Our team is hiring_ - if this work sounds interesting to you and you have strong software engineering skills and a machine learning background, please shoot me an email!

-I recently graduated with a M.S (2023) and B.S (2022) in Computer
+I graduated with a B.S (2022) and M.S (2023) in Computer
 Science from [Carnegie Mellon University](https://www.cmu.edu/).

 At CMU, I was actively involved in the open-source programming assignment